+Carry true.
 A contains the first character in the old table.
 HL contains the address of the old table.

 BC, DE and other flags corrupt.
+All other registers preserved.

 If the first character specified is in the range 0..255 then the matrices for all characters between that character and character 255 are to be stored in the user defined table.